 For this reason, income is a more meaningful measure of new economic activity than reporting sales.
 This is evidenced by the use of gross domestic product (GDP) - a measure of income - by economists when considering the economic growth or size of a country.
-The difference is GRP reflects a region and GDP a country.
+The difference is GSP reflects a state and GDP a country.

-To demonstrate the difference between income and sales,
+To demonstrate the difference between income and sales.